renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 1. Remove the current Renovate configuration file (e.g. `renovate.json`) from your mainline branch

 Following these steps will trick Renovate into thinking that your repository was _never_ onboarded, and will trigger a new "Configure Renovate" PR.
-If you're using the hosted Mend Renovate App and you don't get a new onboarding PR within a few hours, then please create a Discussions post to request staff trigger it manually.
+If you're using the Mend Renovate App and you don't get a new onboarding PR within a few hours, then please create a Discussions post to request staff trigger it manually.